Betty Hall: Early life and education

 Beatrice Perin Barker was born on March 18, 1921, in Koblenz, Germany, where her father Joseph Warren Barker, a United States Army officer, served as the administrator of a military district following World War I. After leaving the military, Barker's father completed his education in engineering from the Massachusetts Institute of Technology, receiving an academic position at the institution.
 He later became the Dean of Engineering at Columbia University, and she primarily grew up in New York City.
 This led to Barker's entry into academia, as her father's position at Columbia University brought prominent scientists such as Enrico Fermi and Harold Urey to their home for dinner where Barker would serve as a hostess.
 In 1937, her mother Mary died when Barker was 16.

 Barker attended the Horace Mann School and later studied engineering at Barnard College.
-Barker would later do graduate work at the University of New Hampshire, Boston University, and the College of the Holy Cross.
+She would later do graduate work at the University of New Hampshire, Boston University, and the College of the Holy Cross.